MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M06_Lab01_Set_up_purchase_approval_workflow.md

 1. Log in the database as the purchasing agent.

+2. At the top of the page, click the search icon in the black bar on the right.
+Then type **Requests to Approve** and click the **Requests to Approve** link.

-2. On the **Requests to Approve** page, select the line for the purchase order.
+3. On the **Requests to Approve** page, select the line for the purchase order.

 3. Select **Approve**.